How to keep up with your health during COVID-19

 • Chest pain, palpitations or dizziness

-• Stroke symptoms – Remember FAST: Facial drooping, Arm weakness, Speech difficulties and Time.
+• Stroke symptoms – Remember BE FAST: Balance, Eyesight, Facial drooping, Arm weakness, Speech difficulties and Time.
 Also, look for sudden balance problems.

 We understand that many people are anxious about receiving care.
 When I see patients, either virtually or in person, they tell me that it gave them peace of mind to connect with me during this challenging time.
 It also gives me that same peace of mind to know that I can help people get the care they need.